aiyengar2/k8s-docs/docs/provisioning/02_provisioning_v2.md

 On updating the configuration of a CAPI-provisioned cluster, the normal CAPI strategy would be to **bootstrap** new machines and delete the old ones.

+This is because upstream CAPI only supports **bootstrapping** a Machine, a **one-time** action on the machine to start the Kubernetes internal components with a specific configuration of each component.

 > **Note**: Why is this called "bootstrapping"?
 >